-“In order to obtain the closest possible shave, ensure you’re shaving against the hair growth.
-That means starting near your ankle and working your way up to your knee.
-Follow up with a bit of alcohol-free lotion, which locks in moisture and gives your legs a smooth, bump-free sheen,” suggests Dr. Vergara-Wijangco.
+“In order to obtain the closest possible shave, ensure you’re shaving against the hair growth," says Dr. Vergara-Wijangco.
+"That means starting near your ankle and working your way up to your knee.
+Follow with a bit of alcohol-free lotion, which locks in moisture and gives your legs a smooth, bump-free sheen."

 2. Use a specially formulated depilatory cream for the bikini area

 A hair removal cream will remove unwanted hair in just a few minutes and leave your skin softer and smoother than ever.
-Plus, the results will be longer-lasting, so you don’t need to worry about touch-ups in this sensitive spot for a while.
+Plus, results will be longer-lasting, so you don’t need to worry about touch-ups in this sensitive spot for a while.

-4. Both methods are ideal for your underarms
+4. Both methods are ideal for underarms

-Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
-Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
+Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
+Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
-When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.
+When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.